FryggFR/Wazuh-MISP/README.md

 # MISP Integration
-A new version of the MISP integration that I've enhanced to have a more robust script and that supports sending logs from Stormshield Firewall.
+My version of the MISP integration that I've enhanced to have a more robust script and that supports sending logs from Stormshield Firewall.
 This script is not finished yet!

 # How to install 🛠️